MicrosoftDocs/azure-devops-yaml-schema/task-reference/cargo-authenticate-v0.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Authentication task for the cargo client used for installing Cargo crates distribution.
+Authentication task for the cargo client used for installing Cargo crates.

 > [!NOTE]
 > Cargo support in Azure Artifacts is currently in preview.